- 2017 FREP Conference Proceedings

 24. Can I help in some way?

 A grower-led effort is developing to gather agronomic, management, and soil data from a large number of production fields.
 Data can be from any time during the past ~10 years.
 These data will be associated with a soil type and then anonymized, and will serve to help understand the relationship of N fate to management, as well as to check and improve modeling inputs and outputs.
-If you are interested in learning more about this, then please contact Mary Reed at email@example.com.
+If you are interested in learning more about this, then please send email to email@example.com.

 25. What if I have a question or suggestion?